thunderbird/thunderbird-android/docs/engineering/adr/0009-api-internal-split.md

 - Public interfaces and abstractions other features depend on (e.g., repositories, use cases, service interfaces).
 - Data contracts exchanged across features (DTOs/value objects).
 - Navigation contracts and events that other features can trigger/observe.
-- DI entry points/interfaces needed by composition modules (`:app-common`, app modules).
+- DI entry points/interfaces needed by composition modules (`:app-composition`, `:app-common`, app modules).

 Keep everything else in `internal`:
 - Implementations of the above contracts (repositories, data sources, mappers, use case implementations).